 Store rooting hormones in their original containers in a cool, dark location.
 After approximately two years the efficacy of rooting hormone drops sharply and they should be replaced.

-Cuttings root faster in warm air and rooting media temperatures.
-Air temperatures between 65°F and 75°F are ideal.
+Cuttings root faster in warm air and rooting media.
+Air temperature between 65°F and 75°F is ideal.
 For good results, consider using a heat mat to raise the rooting media temperature to between 75°F and 80°F.

 - Remove a leaf and cut it into 3- to 4-inch-tall sections

 - For each section, the area closest to the base of the parent plant is the bottom, and the farthest away is the top